 Sumaq Machu Picchu hotel is home to one of the best Pisco Sours in town, served at its lobby bar, Suquy.
 Guests of the hotel can request a complimentary Pisco Sour class from the bar team at any point during a stay.
 If you’re looking for another Pisco Sour option around the village, Suquy’s bartenders also recommend trying the Pisco Sour at nearby Chullpi, a restaurant located five minutes by foot from the hotel.

-If a quick jaunt to Peru isn’t in your travel cards, there are plenty of primo Pisco Sours to sip here in the U.S. They include the Nice Pear at Clover Club in Brooklyn (made with pear liqueur and moscato d’Asti), a classic version at the Chicago Athletic Association’s Cherry Circle Room, and The Normandie Club inside Los Angeles’ Hotel Normandie, where you can find a perfect traditional Pisco Sour at any given moment if you ask for it by name.
+If a quick jaunt to Peru isn’t in your travel cards, there are plenty of primo Pisco Sours to sip here in the U.S. They include the Nice Pear at Clover Club in Brooklyn (made with pear liqueur and moscato d’Asti), a classic version at the Chicago Athletic Association’s Cherry Circle Room, and The Normandie Club inside Los Angeles’ Hotel Normandie, where you can find a perfect traditional Pisco Sour at any moment if you ask for it by name.

-And for the adventurous (and very thirsty), try making one at home with English Bar’s very own recipe.
+And for the adventurous (and very thirsty), try making one at home with English Bar’s own recipe.